goblinfactory/iconsole/README.md

 ## Pre-built battle hardened thread safe implementations of IConsole, for live, and for testing

+Please take a look at [`Goblinfactory.Konsole`](https://github.com/goblinfactory/konsole) https://github.com/goblinfactory/konsole project which has pre-built

+- `ConcurrentWriter() : IConsole`
+- `NullWriter() : IConsole`
+- `Window() : IConsole`
+- `MockConsole() : IConsole`

-Please take a look at [`Goblinfactory.Konsole`](https://github.com/goblinfactory/konsole) project which has a pre-built `MockConsole` as well as a full suite of Console library utilities, Box, Forms, ProgressBar, Windows and more that are all `IConsole` compatible.
+.. as well as a full suite of Console library utilities, Box, Forms, ProgressBar, Windows and more that are all `IConsole` compatible.

 * https://github.com/goblinfactory/konsole